pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"invalid-slice-index"+OR+"E1127")

 ### [E1128](#E1128) (assignment-from-none)<a name="E1128"></a>
-Assigning to function call which only returns None Used when an assignment is done on a function call but the inferred function returns nothing but None.
+Assigning to function call which only returns None.

+Used when an assignment is done on a function call but the inferred function returns nothing but None.

 **:x: Incorrect code**